leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/Networking.md

 sudo tailscale up --advertise-exit-node
 ```

-This makes the device available as an exit node for other Tailscale devices.
+This command advertises the device as an exit node, making it available for other Tailscale devices to use.

-For more details on configuring and using exit nodes, refer to Tailscale’s [Exit nodes](https://tailscale.com/kb/1103/exit-nodes) documentation.
+For more details on configuring and using exit nodes, refer to Tailscale’s [exit nodes](https://tailscale.com/kb/1103/exit-nodes) documentation.

 ## Client applications with existing backends